mh-skjelvareid/massimal/dataset_publishing/Massimal data products description.md

 Reflectance images are limited to wavelengths below 930 nm, because the low signal-to-noise levels above 930 nm were causing spectral "spikes".

-### L2b: Reflectance (GeoTIFF, georeferenced, published)
-Reflectance images (L2a) are georeferenced using the affine transform (saved as "world files"), and are saved as GeoTIFF images using single float values (32-bit).
+Reflectance images are also georeferenced using the affine transform (saved as "world files"), and are saved as GeoTIFF images using single float values (32-bit).
 Both complete image cubes (hyperspectral image) and RGB images (3 bands, wavelengths to be decided?) are made.

-### L2c: Water leaving reflectance (published)
+### L2b: Water leaving reflectance (published)
 Reflectance after applying sun glint correction (to be decided...).
 Same file format and georeferencing as L2b.

 Limited to range [400,730] nm.
 There is almost no radiance above 730 nm due to water absorption.
 Signal-to-noise is also low both below 400 nm and above 730 nm.

+Pixels with mostly negative spectra are set to zero (masked out).

+Spectra are also smoothed using S-G filtering, and also binned/downsampled (?).
+The final result is saved as a GeoTIFF(?)

 ### Summary